 First, let's talk about the positive benefits of this knife.

 I love the weight of this knife.
 I use this knife as I would a small hatchet.
 The weight and the thickness of this blade makes it great for splitting and chopping.

 You can get away with some prying with this knife due to the thickness of the blade.
 But you can break the tip as I have done.

-I have skinned many animals large and small with this blade and I have found that it is not the best type of blade for this.
-But I have also found that the more familiar you become with your knife the easier it is.
+I have skinned many animals with this blade, and I have found that it is not the best type of knife for skinning.
+But I have also found that the more I used this knife the easier jobs like skinning became.

 The newer model the SOG Bowie, has a black coating.
 My older model is bright stainless steel and not painted.
 The knife balance's well in my hand.

 The handle has a covering of Kraton.
 A rubber like substance.
 Kraton gives the handle a better grip when the knife is wet.
 It has a sticky feel to it but works well.

 Negatives of the SOG Bowie